 - The work must be scholarly in tone.

 - The book must be a thesis-driven monograph.

-- Ideally the work should appeal to the broad community of popular and/or American culture community.
+- Ideally the work should appeal to the broad community of popular culture and/or American studies scholarship.

 - The author must be an individual that lives in New England or New York, or has resided there within the past three years.

 - The book must have been published in the calendar year prior to the conference.
-For instance, the 2018 NEPCA conference will honor a book published in 2017.
+For instance, the 2018 NEPCA conference honored a book published in 2017.

 - The book (or an ebook) should be sent to each of the four members of the committee.